The Blood of Judas

 When the guards came to about ten feet before him, they stopped abruptly.
 Elda crouched, frozen with fear as she watched.

 One of the guards reached into his pocket and pulled out a pack of matches and lit the cigarettes of the other two.
-Then, they continued their march passed Anton without any acknowledgement of his presence.
+Then, they continued their march passed Anton without any acknowledgment of his presence.

 He turned in Elda’s direction and called her forward.
 She timidly emerged from her hiding place.

 “As I told you before, to be seen or unseen as you wish is within your power.
 You can appear as a mere shadow of the night to those whom your presence is to be obscured.
 All that is required is your desire to make it so.
-Remember however, these powers are only a blessing of the night.
+Remember, however, these powers are only a blessing of the night.
 At sunrise, we are afflicted with all the vulnerabilities of mortals.
 It is the price paid for our freedom during the hours of dawn to dusk.

 It is important to be most careful during these times since injury and even death are possible.
 True and complete healings are possible only after darkness falls.
 At that time even the most severe of injuries can be remedied, even from the edge of death, so long as one’s body has not been destroyed.

 They continued the march towards the camp headquarters with Anton leading the way.
 They soon approached the commandant’s barracks.
-Two SS men stood stoically before its entrance.
+Two SS-men stood stoically before its entrance.
 Upon seeing them, Elda instinctively slowed her pace and stopped.

 Anton turned towards her.